 Additionally, USCIS is extending deadlines for responses to certain notices.
 If you receive a Request for Evidence or a Notice of Intent to Deny/Revoke/Terminate between March 1st and May 1st of 2020, you can send your response up to 60 days after your response was originally due.
 You may also benefit from a 30-day extension of the deadline to file a Notice of Appeal or Motion (Form I-290B).

 If your matter is an emergency, visit your Embassy’s website or the USCIS Contact Center to request an emergency appointment.
 We can help you submit this request and all necessary evidence in order to give you the highest possible chance of success.

 Come to The Sekou Clarke Law Group for Personalized Guidance

 As of April 2nd, the State of Florida is on lockdown.
 The Governor’s executive order directs all Floridians to travel outside of their homes only for essential activities.
 The CDC and the federal government recommend social distancing, masks or cloth face covers, handwashing and disinfecting, and other preventative measures.
 Following these guidelines will help you and your loved ones stay healthy and safe.

 In the meantime, The Sekou Clarke Law Group is here to help you with any immigration matter you have.
 You may not be able to predict exactly how COVID-19 will affect your immigration case, but our team can help you effectively navigate this uncertain terrain.
 While many businesses are closing down, we are doubling efforts to serve our clients during this global crisis.

-Our Orlando immigration lawyers are ready to help you!
+Our Florida & New York immigration lawyers are ready to help you!